General Revenue Reimbursement for Statewide Allocated Costs

 Certain state agencies provide accounting, computing, payroll and other statewide support services on a centralized basis.
-For federally supported programs within state agencies, the federal government shares in the cost of these services.
+For federally supported programs within state agencies, the federal government shares the cost of these services.
 The Statewide Cost Allocation Plan (SWCAP), developed by the Governor’s Office, identifies these costs and allocates them to the appropriate agencies.

 Each year agencies are asked to allocate their portion of statewide costs to the appropriate source of funds.
-Using the SWCAP and billing procedures prescribed by the Governor’s Office, the Texas Comptroller of Public Accounts (Comptroller’s office) bills agencies for their portion of the statewide costs allocated to them.
+Using the SWCAP and billing procedures prescribed by the Governor’s Office, the Texas Comptroller of Public Accounts (Comptroller’s office) bills agencies for the portion of the statewide costs allocated to them.
 Agencies are asked to reimburse the General Revenue Fund (GR) for the billed amounts.
 This process, with links to detailed instructions, is summarized below.